So, you’ve been swaddling your baby since birth and they’re quite happy with it…

 However, there will come a time when it is no longer safe for your little one to be swaddled.

-You need to stop swaddling baby when they start to become more mobile and shows signs of being able to roll over from their back to their front.
+You need to stop swaddling baby when your baby has started to become more mobile and shows signs of being able to roll over from their back to their front.
+Usually, this occurs when baby is between two and three months old.
+If you wish to be conservative with safe sleep recommendations, you can stop swaddling at around 8 weeks.

-5 Subtle Signs To Stop Swaddling Baby
+Signs You Need To Stop Swaddling Baby

-Here are 5 signs to watch out for that will tell you when your baby is ready to stop swaddling:
+Here are 5 signs to watch out for that will tell you when to stop swaddling your baby:

 - Baby is restless and fussy when trying to settle.